kkruel8100/Crime-Analysis/README.md

 UPDATE THIS

 ### Usage
 This project provides a comprehensive analysis of crime data, inflation rates, and unemployment rates, offering insights into potential correlations and trends.
-Users can explore the analysis through a consolidated notebook or delve into specific topics via individual notebooks in the `SRC` folder.
+Users can explore the analysis through a consolidated notebook or delve into specific topics via individual notebooks in the `src` folder.
 Follow the guide below to navigate and use the project effectively.

 #### Running the Combined Analysis
 1. **Open `main.ipynb`:**